 or I’ll be tossed out into the street;

-maybe it will be wanderlust,
+maybe it’ll be wanderlust, cabin fever.

-than my walking shoes, the next step,
+towards the end than my walking shoes,

 one foot wearily in front of the other,